julia-broadbent/intro-to-genome-browsers/episodes/04_UCSC_GeneModels.md

 - Investigate specific genes as well as collections of genes
 - Search for locations of sequences and markers
 - Retrieve annotation information for specific regions or genome-wide
-  - View your own data in context of other annotations
-  - Compare a region of one genome to genomes of other species

 ::::::::::::::::::::::::::::::::::::::::::::::::